-Tools for differentiated instruction within HSC Biology Modules 1-4 help teachers to support students all skill levels.
+Tools for differentiated instruction within HSC Biology Modules 5-8 help teachers to support students at all skill levels.
 BIOZONE's collaborative approach to science inquiry encourages students to share their ideas and knowledge with their peers while reinforcing their own understanding.
-There are several ways to use the resources in a differentiated classroom:
+There are several ways to use HSC Biology Modules 5-8 in a differentiated classroom:

 BIOZONE's Resource Hub provides curated content to support the activities in the book.
-Videos, animations, simulations, and 3D models support students of all abilities, while some resources (interactive spreadsheets, fact sheets, and reference papers) may be used as part of group work or extension.
+Videos, animations, simulations, and 3D models support students of all abilities, while some resources, including interactive spreadsheets, fact sheets, and reference papers, may be used as part of group work or extension.